What Are Preliminary Estimates, and Why Use Them?

 Suggested Citation

-SEER Preliminary Cancer Incidence Rate Estimates for 2017, and diagnosis years 2000 to 2017, SEER 18, National Cancer Institute.
-Bethesda, MD, https://seer.cancer.gov/statistics/preliminary-estimates/, based on the February 2019 SEER data submission and the November 2018 SEER data submission.
-Posted to the SEER web site, September 2019.
+SEER Preliminary Cancer Incidence Rate Estimates for diagnosis years 2000 to 2022, National Cancer Institute, Bethesda, MD, https://seer.cancer.gov/statistics/preliminary-estimates/, based on the February 2024 SEER data submission.
+Posted to the SEER web site and SEER Explorer, November 2024.